QuantEcon/indian_summer_workshop/docs/index.md

 We will use Google Classroom to distribute workshop materials and exercises.

-An access code has been emailed to all registered participants.
+An invitation link has been emailed to all registered participants.

-If you have not received this access code please check your SPAM folder or get in touch with us at `workshops@quantecon.org`.
+If you have not recieved this sign-up link please check your SPAM folder or get in touch with us at `workshops@quantecon.org`.

 ## Schedule